Essential trace network terms are listed along with their descriptions.

 Network attributes are associated with attributes on features in your network.
 They are derived from feature attributes and cached inside the network topology to aid in performance while feature attributes are evaluated during a trace.
 The values stored as attributes for features on a map are reflected or updated in the associated network attribute each time you validate the network topology.

-Network diagrams provide a simplified view of a network, which is useful for various types of engineering analysis.
-These are also called schematic representations and apply user-specified algorithms to collapse nonessential features and highlight essential features for an engineer's view of the network.
+Network diagrams provide a symbolic representation of features in a trace network with an applied visualization technique.
+This simplified schematic view of a network is useful for various types of engineering analysis.
+These are often also referred to as schematic representations or schematic diagrams and apply user-specified algorithms to collapse nonessential features and highlight crucial features for an engineer's view of the network.
+Network diagrams can also show the results of a tracing analysis.

+Topology is the arrangement of how point and line features share geometry in the trace network.
+The network topology enables tracing analysis and rapid retrieval of features based on logical connectivity.
+When edits occur on a trace network, affected parts of the network topology are displayed as dirty areas to indicate that the network topology does not match the edited features.
 The network topology enables tracing analysis and rapid retrieval of network features.
 When edits occur on a trace network, affected parts of the network topology are displayed as dirty areas to indicate that the network topology does not match the edited features.
-A validate network topology operation will update the features in the area where edits took place and produce accurate tracing results.
+A validate network topology operation updates features in the area where edits took place to ensure accurate tracing results.

 To learn more, see Network topology.